nenofite/my-space/docs/zero-comm-rpg.md

 <section>

-When I was in college I was briefly part of a tabletop gaming club.
+When I was in college I was briefly part of a tabletop<side-note name="mn-tabletop">
+as in, [tabletop role-playing game][rpg] or RPG</side-note> club.
 At the first meeting of each academic quarter, the club split into gaming tables which would last the next three months.
 I missed that first meeting, so I started a table of "leftovers" like me who couldn't commit to a recurring